TolikPylypchuk/SharpHook/docs/articles/custom.md

 As you can see, it really is exceedingly simple!

 `GlobalHookBase` also provides the `BeforeRun` and `AfterStop` methods to execute custom logic before a global hook starts running and after it finishes running.
-You can also override its `Dispose` method.
-You must call the base method inside the overriden method.
-For example, `EventLoopGlobalHook` overrides `BeforeRun` to start a separate thread with an event loop, and `Dispose` to stop it.
+You can also override its `Dispose` method, but you must call the base `Dispose` method inside the overridden method.

 Additionally, `GlobalHookBase` provides virtual methods that raise appropriate events like `OnHookEnabled` and `OnKeyPressed`.